-At Henry Street Law, our wills and estates lawyers can advise you on the best way to draft your Will so that it suits your individual circumstances.
+At Traralgon Wills and Estates Lawyers Henry Street Law, we can advise you on the best way to prepare your Will so that it suits your individual circumstances.
 There is no single answer about how to draft your Will.
-It depends on your assets, your circumstances and who your beneficiaries will be.
+It depends on your assets, individual circumstances and who your beneficiaries will be.

 Who will be your Executors?

-Your Executors have the legal and administrative task of sorting out your assets and debts after you pass away, and of making sure that your wishes as outlined in the Will are carried out.
+Your Executors have the legal and administrative task of making Application for a Grant of Probate or Letters of Administration from the Supreme Court of Victoria and then when that has been obtained, sorting out your assets and debts after you pass away, and of making sure that your wishes as outlined in the Will are carried out.

 Who will be your beneficiaries and what effect will their inheritance have on their circumstances?